WenhanKong/SearchEngine/README.md

--# SearchEngine
+SearchEngine
- -Based on mysql and java dynamic web project.
-Lab for ICS121 -
+Based on mysql and java dynamic web project.
+Lab for ICS121

- -This projects contains 37497 web files that downloaded previously in WEBPAGES_RAW_ALL; Based on index(tf, tfidf) stored in MySQL, it is easy to perform ranked information retrival.
+This projects contains 37497 web files that downloaded previously in WEBPAGES_RAW_ALL; Based on index(tf, tfidf) stored in MySQL, it is easy to perform ranked information retrival.
- -

  -How to use this engine?
  -0. make sure you have python2.7, java, apache-tomcat, and mysql installed.
  -1. shell> mysql -u mytestuser -p < create_searchdb.sql